Capitalise.ai and ACY Securities announce a partnership, allowing professional traders enjoy a no-code auto-trading experience, driven by AI

 ACY securities traders will get free access to Capitalise.ai's full suite of capabilities, including backtesting, loop strategies, smart notifications and much more.
 Users will also be able to access Capitalise.ai's mobile app for Android and iOS, so that they can stay in control of their trades 24/7, 365 days a year, and free themselves from sitting in front of the desktop.

 Commenting on the announcement, Alla Darwish - Head of Global Brokerage at ACY said "We're always looking for ways to add value for our clients.
-The introduction of Captialise.au to our clients further bolsters our commitment to provide our clients with valuable tools and insights so they can improve their trading knowledge and become better traders."
+The introduction of Capitalise.ai to our clients further bolsters our commitment to provide our clients with valuable tools and insights so they can improve their trading knowledge and become better traders."

-Amir Shiovich, Capitlise.ai CEO & Co-Founder: "2022 is already showing amazing growth trends for Capitalise.ai, and new partnerships such as this one with ACY show a vote of trust from the industry's no code online trading automation capabilities to become the standard for professional traders, wherever they are sited.
+Amir Shiovich, Capitalise.ai CEO & Co-Founder: "2022 is already showing amazing growth trends for Capitalise.ai, and new partnerships such as this one with ACY show a vote of trust from the industry's no code online trading automation capabilities to become the standard for professional traders, wherever they are sited.
 I am excited to have ACY on board, and I look forward to making a real impact on their traders' day to day trading experience."

 About ACY securities